SBird1337/tilab-check-avail/README.md

 # tilab-check-avail
-ssh availability checker for lazy students
+ssh availability checker for lazy students of the Vienna university of Technology

 # Usage
 1) clone this repository on your tilab account you wish to use it on: `git clone https://github.com/SBird1337/tilab-check-avail`